logione/document-client/readme.md

 ## Need for support

 If you need support, please feel free to contact us at [info@logi.one](mailto:info@logi.one).
-We will be happy to help.
+We will be happy to help you.